 At Coastal Dental, we strive to educate our patients on restorative dental procedures and perform them with the least amount of pain as possible.
-Our porcelain crowns and bridges can restore and enhances damaged teeth.
-Our dental implants take the place of missing teeth due to injury or periodontal disease, restoring your smile.
+Our porcelain crowns and bridges can restore and enhance damaged teeth.
+Our dental implants take the place of missing teeth due to injury, decay, fracture or periodontal disease, restoring your smile.
 Lastly, our tooth-colored fillings can restore a damaged or decayed tooth to its normal shape and function without disturbing the overall aesthetics of your smile.

 Our restorative dental services include:

 A denture is a removable tooth-replacement for those missing some or all of their teeth.
 With two types of dentures available - partial and complete - you can improve your smile whether you have some teeth remaining or need all your teeth replaced.
 Dentures are made to resemble your natural teeth, so there should be no noticeable change to your appearance except improvement!

 Complete dentures are removable and used to restore your smile and mouth function if you have lost all of your teeth.
 Custom created, complete denture resemble your natural teeth and are positioned in the mouth to take the place of where you natural teeth would be.
 Because of this, dentures may require adjustment in order to create a proper fit with your gums and mouth overall.

 Partial dentures are removable devices used to replace one or more missing teeth in the upper or lower jaw.
 They consist of replacement teeth attached to a gum-colored plastic base, which is then placed in the mouth.
 Partial dentures fill the space created by missing teeth, as well as create a support for the remaining teeth to prevent shifting.